 We are nearing the end of our Iceland family vacation and to be honest, I was feeling like I’d seen enough Iceland waterfalls.
 I almost didn’t want to make the drive out to see these two South Iceland waterfalls, but I’m very glad I did.
 The Skógafoss Waterfall and the Seljalandsfoss Waterfall were amazing and incredibly fun things to do with kids in Iceland!

-Visit Seljalandsfoss Waterfall with kids on a day trip from Reykjavik
+You can also visit the Seljalandsfoss Waterfall with kids on a day trip from Reykjavik.

 On our second day in Reykjavik with kids, we hopped in the car around 7:45 am and drove to the Reykjanesfólkvangur Nature Preserve.
 This beautiful geothermal park is just minutes south of Reykjavik and we were shocked by how empty it was.